wp-plugins/syntaxhighlighter-tinymce-button/readme.txt

 * This is the first version.

 == Upgrade Notice ==

+= 0.7.1 =
+This version has a new feature.

 = 0.7 =
 This version has a new feature and changes.